The Richardson-Lucy Algorithm

 Variations on the multiplicative algorithm are how Richardson-Lucy deconvolution is implemented in many commercial packages today because it tends to converge faster.

-In many cases the PSF varies considerably throughout the field of view and is not known precisely.
+In many cases the PSF varies considerably throughout the field of view and it is not known precisely.
 So in photographic applications it is usually guessed to be a generic Gaussian shape with standard deviation an input parameter chosen by the user, typically labeled ‘radius’ in units of pixels.
 See for example PhotoShop Smart Sharpen ‘Gaussian Blur’ with ‘More Accurate’ ticked or, better, open source RawTherapee.[4]

 Notes and References